-Implementation of the NAP is well underway.
-Implementing decrees have been published and the measures to strengthen job creation initiated (for example, the schemes to reduce working time and to provide young people with jobs).
+Implementation of the NAP is well under way.
+Implementing laws and decrees have been published and the measures to strengthen job creation initiated (for example, the schemes to reduce working time and to provide young people with jobs).

-On employability, measures were taken to modernise the State employment and training services and to provide them with more resources in order to implement the "new start" measures for 80 000 people in the third quarter of 1998.
+On employability, measures were taken to modernise the State employment and training services and to provide them with more resources in order to implement the "new start" measures for 80 000 people in the third quarter of 1998 (e.g. reinforcement of public employment services by 1 000 agents).
 The Act on combating exclusion was adopted on 9 July; this marks the launch of the "Trace" (Pathways to employment) programme which should benefit 10 000 people in 1998.
 Qualification contracts, which were previously restricted to young people, will be extended to adults.
 Other implemented measures concern: the work of drafting - in association with social partners - the new Act on vocational and lifelong training, the increasing of the number of "remedial classes" and the use of the new ICT at school.

-Under entrepreneurship the measures concern: the simplification of formalities for employers concerning social contributions and the recruitment of new workers as well as the reduction to one day of the time taken to create a business; the creation of a public risk-capital fund; the creation of 105 000 jobs (out of a total of 150 000 planned for 1998) under the "New jobs/new services" programme.
+Under entrepreneurship the measures concern: the simplification of formalities for employers concerning social contributions and the recruitment of new workers as well as the reduction to one day of the time taken to create a business; the creation of a public risk-capital fund; the creation of 120 000 jobs by September 1998 (out of a total of 350 000 planned for the year 2000) under the "New jobs/new services" programme.
 The Government has commissioned a report on the reduction of the tax burden in order to promote employment, which has triggered the debate both in Parliament and among the social partners.

 On adaptability, following the adoption of the legislation setting up a negotiated reduction of weekly working time to 35 hours until 2000 (2002 for SMEs), an information campaign was launched in order to mobilise the social partners.
-By mid-July, 80 agreements had been signed concerning 27 700 workers and involving the creation of 1 300 subsidised jobs.
+By end September 1998, 320 agreements had been signed concerning 45 500 workers and involving the creation of 3 500 subsidised jobs.
 Other measures concern the recruitment of workers by groupings of employers and the drafting of a law designed to enhance cooperation between schools and businesses, especially Small and Medium sized enterprises.